 - In July it was reported that teams were carrying a significant amount of backlogs of work.
-The latest figure of just over 2500 is almost 500 lower than what was first reported on in July.
-However, the change from Care First to Liquid Logic may mean that there are changes in how the system counts unallocated cases, and we are keeping this under review. - Given a current 16/17 rate of assessments of around 8,800 a year the holding list targets require an additional 4% of assessments in 2017/18.
+The latest figure of just over 2600 is almost 400 lower than what was first reported on in July.
+However, the change from Care First to Liquid Logic may mean that there are slight changes in how the system counts unallocated cases. - Given a current 16/17 rate of assessments of around 8,800 a year the holding list targets require an additional 4% of assessments in 2017/18.
 Some of this will be off-set by a reduced requirement for new assessments in line with other targets (e.g. reduced rates of requests for support to services). - Delivery of target is dependent on recruitment to additional social work posts, and on improvements to productivity delivered through the Promoting Independence programme and through the Three Conversations model. - A short term specialist team dedicated to addressing the holding list have been in post since December.
-The team works across all five localities prioritising areas with the largest list and the case which have waited longest - Whilst the pace of reduction has slowed over the last few months, this has been at the time of most intense pressure for teams over winter - The recruitment to additional posts to increase capacity has been positive.
+The team works across all five localities prioritising areas with the largest list and the case which have waited longest - The recruitment to additional posts to increase capacity has been positive.
 It has helped strength front line teams, giving them more capacity to address backlogs.